timescale/docs/timescaledb/quick-start/python.md

 <Intro />

-This Quick Start Guide walks you through:
+This quick start guide walks you through:

 *   [Connecting to TimescaleDB][connect]
 *   [Creating a relational table][create-table]